Business concept design, validation and market intelligence for strategic transformation and growth.

 Mike Mudd is a subject matter expert in public policy, technology, governance and commercial markets with extensive experience in IT, media, banking, cybersecurity and e-commerce throughout Asia, the Middle East and Africa.
 He serves as co-chair of AmCham Hanoi’s IT, IPR and Telecom Committee, is an appointed expert to JTC-1 of the ISO in Geneva, a member of Government of Hong Kong’s Expert Group on Cloud Computing, Cybersecurity and Privacy, and an active member of the Hong Kong Computer Society.

 Mike is also the Asia-Pacific and MENA region representative for the Open Computing Alliance (UK), a judge for the Asia-Pacific ICT Alliance (APICTA) Innovation awards, chief assessor of the Hong Kong Institute of Bankers Fintech awards, and a member of the Information Systems Departmental Advisory Committee at City University in Hong Kong.
 He has served CompTIA as Asia-Pacific Director of Public Policy and Noble Group as Chief Operating Officer of e-commerce, among other notable engagements.

 Mike is the founder and Managing Partner of Asia Policy Partners and a frequent industry speaker.
-He provides strategic insights on public policy, digital transformation, IT governance and compliance, cyber security, privacy, Cloud computing, and market futures.
+He provides strategic insights on public policy, digital transformation, data policy, IT governance and compliance, cyber security, privacy, Cloud computing, and market futures.